linhnatt/odin-recipes/README.md

 # odin-recipes
-This is a basic recipe website.
+This is a basic recipe website, a project in the Foundations course of The Odin Project.
 The website consists of:
 - a main index page that links to recipes
 - a few different recipe webpages